 And the screen keeps up with the other main hardware, sporting a 12.1-inch screen with a display resolution of 2800 x 1968, giving it a PPI of 284.
 The screen has a 144Hz refresh rate, 600 nits brightness, and HDR 10.

 The tablet cameras for giving users something to watch doesn’t disappoint either, with dual f/2.2 13MP and 2MP rear cameras with 4K video recording, and an 8MP f/2.0 front camera.

-Running the Android 13 based OriginOS 3, the Vivo Pad2 also offers to options of enabling AI subtitles during video conferences.
+Running the Android 13 user interface OriginOS 3, the Vivo Pad2 also offers the options of enabling AI subtitles during video conferences.

 The audio features are very good for a tablet, with 4 full range speakers and 2 tweeters, as well as a newly developed audio codec that takes a more precision approach to these speaker advantages.
 So this will be fun to check out.

 As for the other Vivo Pad 2 specifications, it’s also equipped with Wi-Fi 6, BT 5.3, NFC, USB C 3.2 Gen 1, and has a gravity sensor, light sensor, electronic compass, gyro color temperature sensor, and hall sensor.

 The Vivo Pad 2 battery life is 10 hours long, with a capacity of 10,000 mAh and 44W / 4A charging with fast charge support.
 The magnetic stylus charges wirelessly when slapped onto the tablet.

 The new Vivo Pencil2 isn’t just a 4096 levels of pressure sensitive pen, but it’s equipped with a tiny motor inside too that simulates haptic feedback when the pen is used in order to physically simulate a regular pen experience.
 The pen nibs (pen tips) can be changed from soft to hard, depending on the use.